-- 5.1 Open Academy adheres to child protection procedures that have been agreed locally through the Norfolk Children's Safeguarding Partnership (NSCP).
-Where we identify children and families in need of support we will carry out our responsibilities in accordance with Norfolk Local Assessment Protocol/Suffolk Guidance and Protocols and the NSCB Threshold Guidance/SSCB Threshold Guidance - 5.2 Every member of staff including volunteers working with children at our Academy is advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff members should always act in the interests of the child and have a responsibility to take action as outlined in this policy. - 5.3 All staff are encouraged to report any concerns that they have and not see these as insignificant.
-On occasions, a referral is justified by a single incident such as an injury or Trust Safeguarding Policy August 2020 disclosure of abuse.
+5.1 The Academy adheres to child protection procedures that have been agreed locally through the Norfolk Children's Safeguarding Partnership (NSCB).
+Where we identify children and families in need of support we will carry out our responsibilities in accordance with Norfolk Local Assessment Protocol and NSCB Threshold Guidance

+5.2 Every member of staff including volunteers working with children at our academy is advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff members should always act in the interests of the child and have a responsibility to take action as outlined in this policy.

+5.3 All staff are encouraged to report any concerns that they have and not see these as insignificant.
+On occasions, a referral is justified by a single incident such as an injury or disclosure of abuse.
 More often however, concerns accumulate over a period of time and are evidenced by building up a picture of harm over time; this is particularly true in cases of emotional abuse and neglect.
 In these circumstances, it is crucial that staff record and pass on concerns in accordance with this policy to allow the DSL to build up a picture and access support for the child at the earliest opportunity.
 A reliance on memory without accurate and contemporaneous records of concern could lead to a failure to protect.

-- 5.4 It is not the responsibility of Academy staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
-All staff, however, have a duty to recognise concerns and pass the information on in accordance with the procedures outlined in this policy. - 5.5 The Designated Safeguarding Lead (DSL) should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our Academy.
-Any member of staff or visitor to the Academy who receives a disclosure of abuse or suspects that a child is at risk of harm must report it immediately to the DSL or, if unavailable, to the alternate designated person.
-In the absence of either of the above, the matter should be brought to the attention of the most senior member of staff. - 5.6.
+5.4 It is not the responsibility of academy staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
+All staff, however, have a duty to recognise concerns and pass the information on in accordance with the procedures outlined in this policy.

+5.5 The Designated Safeguarding Lead (DSL) should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our academy.
+Any member of staff or visitor to the academy who receives a disclosure of abuse or suspects that a child is at risk of harm must report it immediately to the DSL or, if unavailable, to the alternate designated person.
+In the absence of either of the above, the matter should be brought to the attention of the most senior member of staff.

+5.6.
 All concerns about a child or young person should be reported without delay and recorded using the appropriate online reporting system.
-From September 2020 an online reporting system is being introduced across all academies as the method for reporting concerns.
+Records should include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and a note of any action taken, decisions reached and the outcome.